Variable specifications

 Chart types of imr, xbarr, xbars, and ewma require both Mean and Standard Deviation for fixed control limits.

-Chart type of imrrs require Mean, Standard Deviation Between Subgroups, and Standard Deviation Within Subgroups for fixed control limits.
+Chart types of imrrs require Mean, Standard deviation (between subgroups), and Standard deviation (within subgroups) for fixed control limits.

 Defect control chart limits